kurtosis-tech/kurtosis/core/TUTORIAL.md

 }
 ```

 And with this last bit, we're ready to run our test suite!
-Compiling and running our main function will
+Compiling and running our main function will run the `ThreeNodeNetworkTest1` test, which will launch our controller image, which will initialize a network of three `MyService` nodes and pass the `ThreeNodeNetwork` wrapper to our test where our test-specific logic will get run.
+After the test returns or times out, the controller will tear down the network and return an exit code to our initializer, which will in turn report it to CI.
+We now have a basic E2E testing suite using Kurtosis!

+## Final Notes
+The example above is intended to give you a basic understanding of the moving parts in Kurtosis.
+Some features that Kurtosis includes which weren't covered here:
-TODO things ommitted: modifying the network dynamically during a test
+* Adding & removing services dynamically from the network during a test
+* Passing custom values from the initializer CLI, to the test suite, down to the individual tests (e.g. if `MyServiceParam1` that had been parameterized in the test suite, rather than hardcoded to `some-value`)